Beyond Style: A Homeowner’s Guide to Garage Door Material

 How to Decorate Your Garage Door for Christmas

 Treat your garage door like a blank canvas this holiday season and have some fun with Christmas decorations.
-Garage door Christmas decor ranges from simple options you can do with children to more high-tech, complex options.
+Garage door Christmas decorations ranges from simple options you can do with children to more high-tech, complex options.
 Whatever your holiday preferences or skill level, there’s a way to bring the holiday spirit to your home’s exterior.

 5 Ideas for Decorating Your Garage Door for Christmas